Partnership for Central America

-The Partnership for Central America (PCA) is a public–private partnership focused on economic development in the Northern Triangle of Central America to address the economic roots of migration with job creation and social programs.
+The Partnership for Central America (PCA) is a public–private partnership focused on economic development in the Northern Triangle of Central America countries (Honduras, Guatemala, and El Salvador) addresses the economic roots of migration with job creation and social programs.
 The Partnership is a registered 501(c)3 non-profit organization that was launched in May 2021 with Vice President Kamala Harris in support of the White House Call to Action to the Private Sector to Deepen Investment in the Northern Triangle.